arduino-libraries/Arduino_PowerManagement/README.md

 ## Examples
 - [Battery](./examples/Battery/Battery.ino) - Demonstrates battery metrics monitoring.
 - [Charger](./examples/Charger/Charger.ino) - Illustrates charger status monitoring and control.
-- [DeepSleep_WakeFromPin](./examples/DeepSleep_WakeFromPin/DeepSleep_WakeFromPin.ino) - Demonstrates how to wake up the board from deep sleep using a wakeup pin (Available only on Portenta C33)
+- [DeepSleep_WakeFromPin](./examples/DeepSleep_WakeFromPin/DeepSleep_WakeFromPin.ino) - Demonstrates how to wake up the board from deep sleep using a wakeup pin.
+- [DeepSleep_WakeFromRTC_C33](./examples/DeepSleep_WakeFromRTC/DeepSleep_WakeFromRTC_C33.ino) - Demonstrates how to use the RTC to wake the Portenta C33 from deep sleep.
-- [DeepSleep_WakeFromRTC](./examples/DeepSleep_WakeFromRTC/DeepSleep_WakeFromRTC.ino) - Demonstrates how to use the RTC to wake the board from deep sleep.
-(Available only on Portenta C33)
+- [DeepSleep_WakeFromRTC_H7](./examples/DeepSleep_WakeFromRTC/DeepSleep_WakeFromRTC_H7.ino) - Demonstrates how to use the RTC to wake the Portenta H7 from deep sleep.
 - [Powershell](./examples/Powershell/Powershell.ino) - Provides an interactive shell on the serial port that allows you to interact with any aspect of this library.

 ## 👀 Instructions